ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 > This post is about a real problem we faced in our project.

 I hope after reading this post you will be able to avoid the same mistake we did in our project 😅.
-This small mistake didn't cost us a million dollars, it did cost us a few thousands, and we were saved by the prometheus alerts that caught the issue quickly.
+This small mistake didn't cost us a million dollars.
+But, It did cost us a few thousand, and the Prometheus alerts saved us.

-However, it could cost you a Million if you are not careful 💸.
+But, it could cost you a Million if you are not careful 💸.

-The scenario is a simple database transaction one.
-We all have used db transaction at-least once in our programming life.
+The scenario is a simple database transaction.
+We all have used database transactions at least once in our programming life.
-If you don't know how transactions works you could read the docs [here](https://www.postgresql.org/docs/current/tutorial-transactions.html) for postgres.
+If you don't know how transactions work you could read the docs [here](https://www.postgresql.org/docs/current/tutorial-transactions.html) for Postgres.

-Our service that is responsible for managing some state in the database and the changes to the rows are done within a transaction.
-The service is written in Golang and the flow is like this:
+Our service handles the management of some Subscriptions in the database.
+All the changes to the rows happen within a transaction.
+The service is in Golang and the flow is like this:
-- Initiate the transaction
+- Start the transaction
 - Fetch the record by ID
-- Validate if the operation for state change could be performed
+- Confirm if the operation for the change is possible
 - If Yes, then update the record
 - Commit the transaction
 - For any error, revert the transaction